wolfoxonly/scn/scn.si4project/Backup/build-unix(3084).md

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Starchain may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, StarChain may be compiled in disable-wallet mode with:

     ./configure --disable-wallet